You know what a PT mill is like:

 Plus, I didn’t learn a thing in PT school about how to be a good strength coach or trainer, so thanks for that.

 Did you know that your experience performing that skill carries its own real-world value?
-What if you add in the value of being coached and guided along this movement journey by an EXPERT in human movement?
+What if you add the value of being coached and guided along this journey by an EXPERT in human movement?
 That would be an amazing combo, no?
 Well, that’s what we are.
 That’s what we do.
-Anyone can claim to be an expert in a skill but the formal training that goes along with being a PT adds an incredible knowledge base to improve your ability to deliver that service.
-Not to mention the value of licensure and credibility that it brings.
+Anyone can claim to be an expert in a skill.
+Still, the formal training that goes along with being a PT adds an incredible knowledge base to improve your ability to deliver that service, not to mention the value of licensure and credibility that it brings.
 It says, “Here is a professional the public can trust.”

 This is known as a competitive lock-out: a situation whereby few can offer the combination of skill and experience within a given scope of professional ability/practice.
-This isn’t new in the world of business, but in the world of physical medicine and the hyper-specialization that we see across medicine, physical therapists really have a unique ability to be a powerful go-between and create these competitive lockout situations.
+This isn’t new in the world of business.
+Still, in the world of physical medicine and the hyper-specialization we see across medicine, physical therapists have a unique ability to be a powerful go-between and create these competitive lockout situations.

-Physical therapists who wish to make a real impact on the field and their clients should be seeking ways to improve their understanding of how we are supremely equipped to answer the health-seeking community’s needs.
-Fortunately for everyone concerned, it’s also an amazing way to protect the public from less-than-scrupulous salespeople who may be providing less-than-optimal care or outright dangerous work.
+Physical therapists who wish to impact the field and their clients should seek ways to improve their understanding of how we are supremely equipped to answer the health-seeking community’s needs.
+Fortunately for everyone concerned, it’s also a fantastic way to protect the public from less-than-scrupulous salespeople who may be providing less-than-optimal care or outright dangerous work.

 The 'Yeah, But’ers

-You know these people too.
+You know these people, too.
 They exist in every walk of life.
-These are the people who think what you’re doing is great and all, BUT… (insert some excuse here as to why they can’t).
-Well, I’m here to say that you should just start looking past the ‘yeah but’ers.
-In most cases, I run into these people at conferences or other events where I’d expect to run into folks who have PT Mills already established.
-They are ‘used to’ the day-to-day of how to manage treatment units, teaching their staff to do the same, and have become accustomed to the system of billing a 3rd party for payment for services rendered.
-These folks literally have the most to lose if what we are doing is the direction that PT is going.
-If value-first and real one-on-one care delivered by an expert is the demand, well, they better build a new mouse trap soon!
+These people think what you’re doing is great, BUT… (insert some excuse here for why they can’t).
+Well, I’m here to say that you should start looking past the ‘yeah but’ers.
+In most cases, I often run into these people at conferences or other events where I’d expect to run into folks who have already established PT Mills.
+They are ‘used to’ the day-to-day of managing treatment units and teaching their staff to do the same, and have become accustomed to the system of billing a 3rd party for payment for services rendered.
+These folks have the most to lose if what we are doing is the direction PT is going.
+If value-first and genuine one-on-one care delivered by an expert is the demand, they better build a new mouse trap soon!

 For the ‘yeah but’ers.
 Yes, you can do this.
 Yes, you can demand more time with your patients.
 Yes, you can deliver higher value.
-Yes, you can go back to delivering one-on-one care as you were trained to do.
-Yes, you can liberate yourself from the burden of time, energy and money hunting down the payments you are owed.
+Yes, you can return to providing one-on-one care as you were trained.
+Yes, you can liberate yourself from the burden of time, energy, and money, hunting down the payments you are owed.
 Yes, you can work again toward advancing the public’s knowledge about the breadth and depth of knowledge offered by PTs.